sashapevzner/sashapevzner.github.io/_pages/about.md

 #### About me

 Hi!
-I'm a 5th year PhD student at UMN working with [Vic Reiner](https://www-users.cse.umn.edu/~reiner/).
+In May 2024, I completed the defense for my PhD in Mathematics at the University of Minnesota, under the advisement of [Vic Reiner](https://www-users.cse.umn.edu/~reiner/).
+In Fall 2024, I plan to join Northeastern University as a Zelevinsky Postdoctoral Fellow.
 Broadly I enjoy working in the field of commutative algebra, and I often use free resolutions to study modules with natural symmetries.

 Below are some more specific topics that I like (not an exhaustive list!)
   * invariant theory of finite groups